Looking for the ultimate chest day workout to build size, strength, and a complete chest? You're in the right place.

 1) Varied Rep Ranges:

-In order to optimally train your chest muscles, you need to hit all training variables.
-By this, I mean strength training, muscle hypertrophy, muscle endurance, and everything in between.
+In order to optimally train your chest muscles, you need to hit multiple training variables.
+That means strength training, muscle hypertrophy, muscle endurance, and everything in between.

 2) Use Several Implements: